FlorianWilk/SpotMicroAI/README.md

 I started this Project because i got inspired by some very smart People/Companies and Projects out there and want to understand and adapt their work on my personal wish to create a small "clone" of a "BostonDynamics SpotMini"-kind-of-looking but self-learning Robot.

-My Goal is to create a) a working physical Robot with cheap components everyone can build, b) a simulated Environment to be able to c) do RL training to make it walk.
+My Goal is to
+1. create a working physical Robot with cheap components everyone can build
+2. a simulated Environment and be able to control the Robot
+3. to do RL training to make it learn how to stand/walk/run

 There are other ways of achiving this, i think.
 The use of InverseKinematics only, combined with a robust ground detection could also solve the problem and might be "more straight-forward" / yet already very challenging.